- Head of House: Mrs N Alderson

 We want you to enjoy your time out of the classroom, so make the most of the amazing range of co-curricular activities open to you; whether that is the traditional sports of Football, Rugby, Netball and Hockey, or more obscure activities such as Chess, Golf, Skiing or even Cryptic Crosswords.
 If you have a suggestion for a club or activity, let us know!

 Finally, and most importantly, we ask you to pray.
 You will pray every morning in form time, and at the end of every school day.
-St Bede’s is a Catholic community and we remember that behind everything we do is our faith.
-Mass is celebrated in the Chapel most mornings at 8.45am and we will have House Masses through the year.
+St Bede’s is a Catholic community and we remember that behind everything we do is our faith and we will have House Masses through the year.

 St. Catherine of Siena